Headway NOVA: New Investing In Real Estate

 NOVA service integrates the best of TradFi (traditional finance) and DeFi (decentralized finance) into one app:

+It is easy.
 The user purchases a token in the app.
 The investment generates profits, while responsibility for property maintenance is on the NOVA team.

 It is transparent.
+NOVA implements blockchain technology to achieve the maximum fairness and transparency.
+Every investor can find full information on the Ethereum Explorer.
+All operations are transparent and decentralized.

 Innovate your way to real estate